ManageIQ/manageiq.org/site/_posts/2017-03-31-vote-on-naming-g-release.html.md

 ---
 title: Voting on Name of F Release
 author: chessbyte
-date: 2017-03-31 09:02:24 UTC
+date: 2017-04-03 09:02:24 UTC
 tags: releases collaboration
 comments: true
 published: true
 ---

 Vote for the G-Release!!!
-Here is the [Poll](http://talk.manageiq.org/t/voting-on-name-of-g-release/1881) on talk.manageiq.org
+Here is the [Poll](http://talk.manageiq.org/t/voting-on-name-of-g-release/2225) on talk.manageiq.org

-We are closing in on the final Fine release.
-So, it’s time to think about how we will name the G-Release.
+While we close in on the Fine release, it’s time to think about how we will name the G-Release.
 In keeping with our nomenclature of using chess grandmasters and world champions as release names, here are the proposed names for the G-Release, as well some interesting background data:

 - [Ganguly, Surya Shekhar](https://en.wikipedia.org/wiki/Surya_Shekhar_Ganguly) (February 24, 1983 – ) Peak rating 2676 (July 2016)
 Ganguly became an International Master at 16 and a Grandmaster at 19.
 Ganguly's grandfather, the late Anil Basumallick, taught him chess at the age of 5.
 While Ganguly is a fine positional player, he also relishes complicated positions.